SebassCoates/Tufts-Sonos-Challenge/README.md

 ## How to use?

- * Clone this repository and launch the website by opening "index.html"
+ * Clone this repository and use [google chrome](https://www.google.com/chrome/) to open "index.html"
  * Click on the microphone icon to start recording
  * Say how you are feeling
  * Click on the microphone to stop the recording